 This refers to the process of setting a device to known colour conditions.
 Calibration must be performed externally for devices whose colour characteristics change frequently, e.g. monitors because phosphors lose brightness over time, and on printers because proofers and other digital printing devices can change output when colorant or paper stock is changed.
 Calibration is not required for most input devices (e.g., scanners and cameras) since these devices are generally self-calibrating .

-Stands for cyan, magenta, yellow and black, which are the four so-called process colours that are used in four-colour, printed.
+Stands for cyan, magenta, yellow and black, which are the four so-called process colours that are used in four-colour, printing.
 They represent the subtractive colour model, where a combination of 100% of each component yields black and 0% of each yield white.
 Cyan, magenta, and yellow are the subtractive complements of red, green, and blue respectively.

-This is the process of creating an ICC profile that describes the unique colour characteristics of a devices used to process your stock image, such as a monitor, scanner, colour printer, and printing press.
+This is the process of creating an ICC profile that describes the unique colour characteristics of a device used to process your stock image, such as a monitor, scanner, colour printer, and printing press.

 A low-resolution stock photo used for non-final layouts.

 'Comp Usage' is defined as the creation of a temporary test use, rough layout or comprehensive rendering of a proposed work for client review, internal company review or testing.
 The Image may not be used in any materials distributed or accessible to the public or in any final product or use, including, without limitation, any online or other electronic distribution system (except you may transmit comps digitally or electronically for their review) and may not be sold or sublicensed alone or as part of any product.

 Click Here to view the detailed explanation of COMP USAGE AGREEMENT.

 This occurs in an RGB monitor, where red, green and blue signals all "converge" in one pixel.
 At full brightness, the RGB pixel in convergence would be white.